ClovisIRex/Bogpill/README.md

-# Instant Bogpill from you terminal.
+# Instant Bogpill from your terminal.

 When you need the quick rundown in an instant but too lazy to google it yourself.
 Spread the Bogpill like wildfire and watch the Rothschild plan fall apart!